guardian/consent-management-platform/README.md

 type: `Object` or `undefined`

-Reports whether user has withdrawn consent to personalised adversising in Australia.
+Reports whether user has withdrawn consent to personalised advertising in Australia.

 If the user is not in Australia, it will be `undefined`.